SolitaryWolf007/nfx-framework/README.md

   ### Basic
   * `exit` - Recommended way to disconnect from the server, save everything and then quit the game.
   ### Admin
-  * `wl` - Open the dialog box, paste the player's license to add the whitelist.
+  * `wl [id]` - Open the dialog box, paste the player's license to add the whitelist.
-  * `unwl`- Open the dialog box, paste the player's license to remove from the whitelist.
+  * `unwl [id]`- Open the dialog box, paste the player's license to remove from the whitelist.

-  * `ban [source]` - If the [source] is not passed, open a dialog box asking for the player's license, and then the time in hours of banning:
+  * `ban [id]` - If the [source] is not passed, open a dialog box asking for the player's license, and then the time in hours of banning:
     - `-1` - Permanent Ban.
     - `0`  - Remove Ban.
     - `1`  - Banning time in hours, number greater than or equal to 1.